utdiscant/winemaster/replit.md

 - Proper error handling for nonexistent users (returns 404)
 - Backend prevents self-deletion attempts (returns 400 error)

-**Map-Based Question Types (November 2025):**
+**Map-Based Question Type (November 2025):**
-- Added support for two new question types: text-to-map and map-to-text
+- Added support for 'map' question type that randomly displays as either click-to-identify or name-the-region during training
-- **Text-to-Map:** Users click on a map to identify wine regions; backend validates with point-in-polygon checking
+- **Text-to-Map Mode:** Users click on a map to identify wine regions; backend validates with point-in-polygon checking
-- **Map-to-Text:** Users see a highlighted region on map and type its name; supports fuzzy text matching
+- **Map-to-Text Mode:** Users see a highlighted region on map and type its name; supports fuzzy text matching
+- Display mode is randomly chosen when quiz loads a map question, avoiding duplicate polygon data storage
 - Schema updates: Added `region_name` (TEXT) and `region_polygon` (JSONB, GeoJSON format) to Questions table
-- Made `options` column nullable to support text-to-map questions (which don't have options)
+- Made `options` column nullable to support map questions (which use acceptedAnswers array instead)
 - Created reusable `WineMap` component using React Leaflet for interactive maps with zoom, pan, and click handling
-- Backend validation: Implemented `isPointInPolygon` utility for spatial validation of text-to-map answers
+- Backend validation: Accepts `displayMode` parameter ('text-to-map' or 'map-to-text') to validate based on how question was shown
-- Quiz page: Renders interactive maps for both question types with visual feedback for correct/incorrect answers
+- Quiz page: Renders interactive maps with visual feedback for correct/incorrect answers in both modes
-- Upload page: Updated examples and preview to support map-based questions with GeoJSON polygon format
+- Upload page: Updated examples and preview to support combined map question type with GeoJSON polygon format
-- Admin page: Displays region information and polygon status for map-based questions
+- Admin page: Displays region information and polygon status for map questions
 - Map-based questions can only be edited via JSON upload due to complex polygon data requirements

 **Map Display Improvements (November 20, 2025):**
 - **Tile Layer:** Switched from CartoDB Voyager no-labels to Voyager with labels (shows countries, regions, and major cities)
-- **Answer Feedback:** Correct region polygon now displays for both correct AND incorrect answers in text-to-map questions (previously only showed for incorrect answers)
+- **Answer Feedback:** Correct region polygon now displays for both correct AND incorrect answers in text-to-map mode (previously only showed for incorrect answers)
 - **Map Reset:** Added ViewResetter component with imperative Leaflet API to reset map view between questions
-  - Text-to-map questions: Zoom level 4 centered on Europe (48.0, 10.0) for exploration
+  - Text-to-map mode: Zoom level 4 centered on Europe (48.0, 10.0) for exploration
-  - Map-to-text questions: Zoom level 6 centered on the specific region polygon for focused identification
+  - Map-to-text mode: Zoom level 6 centered on the specific region polygon for focused identification
   - Memoized center/zoom values prevent unnecessary map resets during user interaction (e.g., typing in map-to-text input)
 - **Polygon Validation:** Added minimum 3-coordinate validation before rendering polygons to handle malformed GeoJSON data
 - Backend returns `{ regionName, regionPolygon }` in `correctAnswer` field for map questions to support polygon display
 - WineMap component uses `useMemo` hooks to optimize rendering and prevent flicker during state updates

-**Text-to-Map Visual Enhancements (November 22, 2025):**
+**Map Visual Enhancements (November 22, 2025):**
-- **Center Marker:** Added green pin marker at the centroid of correct regions for text-to-map questions
+- **Center Marker:** Added green pin marker at the centroid of correct regions for text-to-map mode
   - Makes it easier to locate the correct region on the map after answering
   - Uses `getPolygonCentroid()` utility to calculate bounds center from all coordinates
   - Green marker rendered using CSS hue-rotate filter on default Leaflet marker